ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1216"></a>
 #### Trace Flag: 1216
+**Undocumented trace flag**<br />
 Function: SQL 7 - Disables Health reporting.
 Lock monitor when detects a (worker thread) resource level blocking scenario.
 If a SPID that owns a lock is currently queued to the scheduler, because all the assigned worker threads have been created and all the assigned worker threads are in an un-resolvable wait state, the following error message is written to the SQL Server error log: Error 1223: Process ID %d:%d cannot acquire lock "%s" on resource %s because a potential deadlock exists on Scheduler %d for the resource.
 Process ID %d:% d holds a lock "%h" on this resource.<br />
 Link: None

 <a id="1217"></a>
 #### Trace Flag: 1217
+**Undocumented trace flag**<br />
 Function: Disables (for 7.0) the “UMS Health” reporting messages described in the KB article.<br />
 Link: None